 The charitable deduction continues to be a flexible and beneficial option for philanthropically minded people to support the causes they hold dear and to also reap tax benefits for doing so.
-The tax rules governing charitable contributions remained largely intact under the TCJA with certain changes addressed under the CARES Act in March of 2020 as follows:
+Developing a charitable giving strategy can help you achieve the meaningful impact you envision and take advantage of tax benefits along the way.

-• Gifts to public charities.
-Contributions of cash can be elected to be deducted up to 100% of the taxpayer's adjusted gross income (AGI) (increased from 60% of AGI in 2019), and the full fair market value (FMV) of appreciated property held over one year can generally be deducted up to 30% of AGI (unchanged from 2019).
-For tax years beginning after December 31, 2021, the deduction will revert back to 60% of AGI.
+- Gifts to public charities.
+Contributions of cash to qualified public charities can be deducted in an amount up to 60% of the taxpayer's adjusted gross income (AGI) in a given year.
+For contributions of appreciated publicly-traded securities, the full fair market value (FMV) of appreciated property held over one year can generally be deducted up to 30% of AGI. - Gifts to private foundations.

-- \ Caution: Cash donations to a Donor-Advised Fund (DAF) are not eligible for the 100% AGI limitation and are still subject to the 60% AGI limitation. - Gifts to private foundations.
 Contributions of cash can be deducted up to 30% of AGI, and the full FMV of publicly traded securities (if owned for over a year) can be deducted up to 20% of AGI.
-The deduction for gifts of other appreciated property may be limited to the taxpayer's cost basis. - \ Caution: Deduction of contributions subject to the 30% and the 20% limitations are first reduced by the amount of cash contributions subject to the 100% limitation.
-Excess amounts not currently deductible can by carried forward for 5 years. - \ Anchin Observation: Under the CARES Act, up to \$300 of charitable contributions can be taken as a deduction in arriving at AGI and applies only to individuals who do not itemize deductions.
+The deduction for gifts of other appreciated property may be limited to the taxpayer's cost basis.

+Caution: Deduction of contributions subject to the 30% and the 20% limitations are first reduced by the amount of cash contributions subject to the 60% limitation.
+Excess amounts not currently deductible can by carried forward for 5 years.

-Understanding the tax strategies related to charitable contributions can help you decide how much to give, what asset to give and when to give, so you can provide the maximum amount to charity-and receive the maximum tax advantages for yourself.
+Understanding the tax strategies related to charitable contributions can help you decide how much to give, what asset to give and when to give, so you can provide the maximum amount to charity- and receive the maximum tax advantages for yourself.
 Some viable strategies are outlined below.

 - Bunching Charitable Donations: Prepaying charitable contributions on an alternating or every few years basis allows taxpayers to itemize deductions in the year contributions are made and use the standard deduction in years when there is little or no charitable giving.
-For 2021, consider bunching donations to take advantage of the tax deduction limits reduced by the CARES Act (discussed above). - A Donor Advised Fund (DAF) is a vehicle that could be used and makes it easy for taxpayers to bunch donations.
-Using a DAF, the taxpayer is able to claim the charitable deduction in the year of funding and can make grants from the DAF to desired charities over a period of years. - If you would like to create a donor advised fund in 2021, you can establish one as late as December 31st; however, additional time may be required if you are planning on funding the account with anything other than cash.
+For 2022, consider bunching donations to take advantage of the tax deduction limits reduced by the CARES Act (discussed above). - A Donor Advised Fund (DAF) is a vehicle that could be used and makes it easy for taxpayers to bunch donations.
+Using a DAF, the taxpayer is able to claim the charitable deduction in the year of funding and can make grants from the DAF to desired charities over a period of years. - If you would like to create a donor advised fund in 2022, you can establish one as late as December 31st; however, additional time may be required if you are planning on funding the account with anything other than cash.
 Our Firm has established a donor advised fund as an accommodation to our clients and friends. - Charitable Lead Annuity Trusts (CLATs).
 CLATs are charitable trusts designed to pay an annuity to charitable beneficiaries during their term, after which the remaining assets are returned to the grantor or distributed to family members.
 CLAT creators can enjoy a current income tax deduction for the present value of the payments expected to go to charity over the term of the trust.
-The discount rate is the IRS 7520 rate (currently 1.60% in December 2021). - \ Planning opportunity.
-CLATs can be used to offset current income with charitable deductions, with the possibility of the remaining assets returning to the taxpayer or to family members.
+The discount rate is the IRS 7520 rate (currently 5.2% in December 2022).

+Planning opportunity: CLATs can be used to offset current income with charitable deductions, with the possibility of the remaining assets returning to the taxpayer or to family members.
 The CLAT can be designed to reduce current income tax and have little or no gift tax (depending on who gets any remainder and the terms of the trust).
 The value of the remainder depends on the performance of the CLAT's assets.
 Performance returns in excess of the IRS prescribed rate (the 7520 rate) result in remainder assets that can be returned to the taxpayer or be passed to family members.